bradshawsguide/website/src/content/01-stations/165-richmond/station.md

 It would be worth while to read the noble lines which follow this quotation in the poet's "Summer" sitting under elms on this spot; there is a glow and dignity in them equal to the magnificence of the prospect spread out before one's eyes.
 The great lodge which was Sir R. Walpole's seat, *Pembroke Lodge*, the seat of Earl Russell, and *the New Terrace*, offer some of the best points of view in the park.
 The *Ranger's Lodge*, formerly the seat of Lord Sidmouth, and many more noble mansions are situated on or round the hill.

-The Wesleyan body have a <span class="u-smcp">college</span> here for their theological student--a handsome Tudor range, 250 feet long, in which is a good statue of their founder.
+The Wesleyan body have a college here for their theological student--a handsome Tudor range, 250 feet long, in which is a good statue of their founder.
 Close to the bridge (built in 1747, and still taxed) are three small aits or wooded islands.
 The railway viaduct strides across on three wide arches below.

 Within a few miles are Kew Gardens and its pagoda; Twickenham, the favourite retreat of Pope; East Sheen, where Sir W. Temple lived.
 Ham, the ancient seat of the Dysart family, in which the famous John, Duke of Argyle was born (Scott, in his "Heart of Mid Lothian" brings him to Richmond Park, to introduce Jeanie Deans to Queen Caroline), and Hampton Court, with its half Tudor, half French palace, pictures, cartoons, Lely beauties, gardens, and other attractions.